 - and SO MUCH MORE!

-Boom Cards are an easy, low prep center activity your students will be so excited to use, plus they can also be used at home if extra practice is needed.
+Boom Cards are an easy, low prep center activity your students will be so excited to use.
+They can also be used at home if the extra practice is needed.
 You can learn more about how to use Boom Cards in Kindergarten in this post.

 Manipulatives Hands-On Centers

-Using manipulatives in a center is important to help your students grasp a concept in concrete ways.
+Using manipulatives in a center can help your students use concrete methods to practice and understand abstract concepts.
 Hands-on manipulative activities also help students build and strengthen fine motor muscles.
 Fine motor skills are important to build as they help with handwriting and stamina in later years.
 With a few clever activities, your students will be practicing math and literacy concepts in fun, hands-on ways.

 Hands-on centers can be easy to put together with common classroom or household supplies you may already have on hand.
-Store your manipulatives along with any other resources in bins or bags for easy access and easy clean up.
+Store your manipulatives in bins or bags for easy access and easy clean-up, along with any other resources needed for the activity.

-Get Ready To Start Using Centers In Your Classroom
+Get Ready to Use Centers In Your Classroom

 Be sure to save these center activity ideas to your favorite Pinterest classroom board so you can come back again and again for more center activity ideas in the future.